Read about NYC's best theatre and dance productions and watch video interviews with innovative artists

 Bell notes that achieving this sense of ease requires performers of incredible skill, and he feels he has a cast that finds the laughs while keeping the truth.
 "They don't just let anything be all right," he says.
 "They work for perfection every time, which of course is untenable."

-So each time the character Max Bennett (a well-to-do airhead who's played by Dave Hearn) rams his head into a column — or nearly misses — it has a genuine comedic impact.
-Hearn makes running into a column, repeatedly, look not only real, but also painful each time.
+So each time the character Max Bennett, a well-to-do airhead, rams his head into a column -- or nearly misses -- it has a genuine comedic impact.
+The actor makes running into a column, repeatedly, look not only real, but also painful each time.
 Meanwhile, as the set continues to deteriorate, sometimes shockingly so, the cast's determination to keep the play running feels authentic.

 The payoff for this effort can be immense.
 The Play That Goes Wrong has had great success in London, and the production, created by Mischief Theatre, now has one version in Australia and another on tour in the U.K.